This article explains how to scan a standalone API target with Probely.

 How does the API scanning work?

 To scan an API, we need its specification, the schema.
 You can define it with an URL pointing to the schema or uploading it to Probely.
-The former has the advantage of us fetching the schema before every scan, ensuring we always get the most up to date version.
+The former has the advantage of us fetching the schema before every scan, ensuring we always get the most up-to-date version.

 Probely supports APIs with different authentication methods.
 You can set a fixed API key in a custom header or configure a login endpoint from which you obtain an authentication token.